serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/about.md

 ### Key achievements:
 - In 2018, I coordinated the establishment of the [*City and Children Studies MA*](https://city-and-children-studies.tumblr.com/) program at **Kadir Has University**, in collaboration with national and international partners, including the **Bernard van Leer Foundation, Superpool Architecture,** and **local municipalities of Istanbul**.
 - From 2016 to 2020, I led the **Design for Social Innovation** and **Strategic Design** tracks in the **Design MA** program.
-- Since 2020, I have been at [**Istanbul University**](https://mimarlik.istanbul.edu.tr/en/), the oldest and largest public university in Türkiye, where I contributed to the establishment of the [Industrial Design undergraduate program](https://mimarlik.istanbul.edu.tr/en/), which welcomed its first cohort in 2023.
+- Since 2020, I have been at **Istanbul University** the oldest and largest public university in Türkiye, where I contributed to the establishment of the [Industrial Design undergraduate program](https://mimarlik.istanbul.edu.tr/en/), which welcomed its first cohort in 2023.

 Currently, I am engaged in research and teaching in **design for repair, circular design,** and **eco-social innovation**.
 My future research will focus on:
 - **Designing for the circular economy** and developing **product-service systems** for industries.